pippim/pippim.github.io/index.md

 ## Jekyll Themes

-There are many [Github Pages Jekyll Themes](https://pages.github.com/themes/) you can can pick for your website.
+There are many [Github Pages Jekyll Themes](https://pages.github.com/themes/) you can pick from for your website.
 Spend some time reviewing your options before committing to one.

 **NOTE:** *Image credit:*